 At least our guide, Carlos, had been understanding when I’d confessed I wasn’t up for a pre-dawn 5-hour hike up Montserrat Mountain, so my companions, a handful of travel bloggers went without me.

-The Cross of St. Michael was to be their first stop, where they were going to watch the sunrise and drink hot “Coca de Montserrat” and I’m sure it was a life-changing moment full of camaraderie and epiphanies.
-My eyes sweep the ground for telltale signs of their stop, an empty cup with chocolate dregs crusting the bottom perhaps or little paper flags from their home countries of Portugal, Norway and USA.
+And I went on my own time, following the Via Crucis, the Way of the Cross.
+The Cross of St. Michael takes about 40 minutes to get to.
+A breathtaking lookout point with a vast view of Catalonia, it was to be the group’s first stop.
+Here they were going to watch the sunrise and drink hot “Coca de Montserrat.”
+I’m sure it was a life-changing moment full of camaraderie and epiphanies.
+My eyes sweep the ground for telltale signs of their stop, an empty cup with chocolate dregs crusting the bottom perhaps, or little paper flags from their home countries of Portugal, Norway and USA.

 Of course there is nothing.
-It’s just me and Montserrat, a mountain that rises up so unexpectedly from the plains of northern Spain it’s said to have been carved by angels.
+Ethical hikers wouldn’t leave anything behind.
+It’s just me, St Michael’s Cross and Montserrat, a mountain that rises up so unexpectedly from the plains of northern Spain it’s said to have been carved by angels.

 Where is Montserrat Mountain in Spain?